B

 Evolutions and Origins

 This versatile dog has historically played many different roles.
-It was originally developed to help farmers herd sheep, drive cattle, pull carts, and as a watchdog to guard the property, but it was later adopted for police work, search, and rescue operations, guiding the disabled, and an overall household companion.
+It was originally developed to help farmers herd sheep, drive cattle, pull carts, and act as a watchdog to guard the property.
+It was later adopted for police work, search and rescue operations, guiding the disabled, and as an overall household companion.

 During World War I, when the fields of Flanders became a scarred and bloody battlefield, this breed earned a distinguished record as a trench dog, carrying messages and pulling ambulance carts.
 Unfortunately, the combat took its toll and nearly drove the breed to extinction.
-Its fortunes improved greatly after World War II thanks to the efforts of dedicated breeders.
-It is a popular breed in dog sports, particularly in agility, obedience, and herding trials.
+In 1936, a joint French-Belgian committee created the first unified Bouvier des Flandres standard, and that standard can be traced to a trench dog known for being an ideal type named Nic de Sottegen.
+He did well in many dog shows after the war.
+The breed again fell on hard times during World War II, but its fortunes improved greatly after the war, thanks to the efforts of dedicated breeders.
+Although it took awhile, the Fédération Cynologique Internationale (FCI) adopted the current breed standard in 1965.
+It is now a popular breed in dog sports, particularly in agility, obedience, and herding trials.

 Bouvier des Flanders dog on the agility course going over a jump.